CDRT/mk_docs/docs/ref/bios/settings/thinkcentre/automatic_power_on.md

 A single wake up event, or series of alarm events, can also be defined.

+!!! info ""
-?> Selecting `User Defined` enables the `User Defined Alarm` settings.
+    Selecting `User Defined` enables the `User Defined Alarm` settings.

+!!! info ""
-?> Values in these fields may be overwritten by the operating system.
+    Values in these fields may be overwritten by the operating system.

 Options: